solution-loisir/markdown-it-eleventy-img/README.md

 Adds attributes to the image output.
 * `renderImage` (function).
 Lets you render custom markup and do almost everything you like with your markdown images (see [Custom image rendering](#custom-image-rendering)).
+* `eleventyResolveToProjectRoot` (boolean)

+If set to false, will check for image in directory relative to the file where the image is referenced.
+Defaults to true.

 Here's an exemple of using the options object (without `renderImage`):